jube-home/www.jube.io/_pages/jube-training.md

 * [Training Plan for Implementation of AML and Fraud Detection Transaction Monitoring with Jube](/JubeTrainingPlan.pdf)
 * [Documentation](https://jube-home.github.io/aml-fraud-transaction-monitoring/)

----

-# Next Steps

-Get in touch to align your team’s project and training needs with measurable outcomes and timelines.

 <div class="hero__subscribe">
   <a href="/contact" class="button button--primary section-button">Contact</a>